 They’re especially popular in basement apartments and attic lofts.
 Basements and attics experience the widest range of humidity and temperature swings.
 Skinny planks could be ideal for those applications.

 Some people just like the way skinny planks look.
 Paradoxically, they achieve something of a similar effect to wide planks.
 Wide planks create a more unified look to the floor because they have fewer lines.
 Skinny planks have so many lines that it creates a unified look.
 The busy look of the floor sort of blends together into one canvas.

-Installation of a skinny plank hardwood floor will likely take longer than a standard width or a wide plank floor.
+Hardwood installation of a skinny plank floor will likely take longer than a standard width or a wide plank floor.
 Each plank has to be nailed down.
 So, if you need to cover 120 inches of floor width with planks that are two inches wide, you’ll need 60 planks.
 You would only need maybe ten planks of a wide floor.
 That’s six times as much nailing.
 However, they can be simpler to install in rooms that are not easy rectangles.
 If the room has several tight corners or an odd shape, it’s easier to cut skinny planks to fit against the wall.
-Each plank will need to be cut much less to accomodate for odd shapes.
+Each plank will need to be cut much less to accommodate for odd shapes.